oasis-tcs/openc2-ap-pf/oc2pf.md

 * MAY populate the Command Arguments field with the "insert_rule" : <integer> option
 * MUST populate the Command Arguments field with "response_requested" : "complete" if the insert_rule Argument is populated

+OpenC2 Consumers that receive 'allow target' Commands:
+* MUST respond with Response code 200 upon successful parsing of the 'allow target' Command and subsequent imnplementation of the corresponding rule.

 OpenC2 Consumers that receive and successfully parse 'allow target' Commands but cannot implement the 'allow target' :

 * MUST NOT respond with a OK/200